 The previous example was a case in which the AP that invoked the distribution service was different from

-the AP that received the distributed message.
-If the message had been intended for a STA that was a member of the same BSS as the sending STA, then the “input” and “output” APs for the message would have been the same.
+the AP that received the distributed MSDU.
+If the MSDU had been intended for a STA that was a member of the same BSS as the sending STA, then the “input” and “output” APs for the MSDU would have been the same.

 In either example, the distribution service was logically invoked.
-Whether the message actually had to
+Whether the MSDU actually had to

 traverse the physical DSM or not is a DS implementation matter and is not specified by this standard.